RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	the	Affordable	Care	Act	(ACA)	is	a	United States	law	pertaining	to	health	insurance	coverage	and	access,	but	it does	not	pertain	to	specific	regulations	for	the	handling	and	protection of	heathcare	data.

-### Question # 20 - Which	of	the	following	technologies	or	concepts	could	be	used	for	thepreservation	of	integrity?
+### [important] Question # 20 - Which	of	the	following	technologies	or	concepts	could	be	used	for	the preservation	of	integrity?
 A.	DNSSEC
 B.	Encryption
 C.	Tokenization
 D.	Anonymization
 Answer: A.

-DNSSEC	is	an	extension	on	the	traditional	DNS	protocol	and allows	for	the	signing	and	verification	of	DNS	results.
-When	a	query is	issued	to	the	DNS	servers,	they	sign	the	results	using	keys	that	can authenticate	that	they	did	come	from	an	authoritative	source.
-This strategy	prevents	DNS	spoofing	and	redirecting	attacks,	and	is implemented	in	a	way	that	does	not	require	additional	lookups	or calls.
+[important] **DNSSEC	is	an	extension	on	the	traditional	DNS	protocol	and allows	for	the	signing	and	verification	of	DNS	results**.
+[important] **When	a	query is	issued	to	the	DNS	servers,	they	sign	the	results	using	keys	that	can authenticate	that	they	did	come	from	an	authoritative	source**.
+**This strategy	prevents	DNS	spoofing	and	redirecting	attacks,	and	is implemented	in	a	way	that	does	not	require	additional	lookups	or calls**.

-B	is	incorrect	because	encryption	is	used	for	preserving	and	protecting the	confidentiality	of	data,	but	not	for	the	integrity	of	it.
+B	is	incorrect	because	**encryption	is	used	for	preserving	and	protecting the	confidentiality	of	data**,	but	not	for	the	integrity	of	it.
 There	is nothing	about	encryption	that	would	prevent	the	data	from	being altered	against	the	encrypted	blocks,	even	if	it	renders	the	data unreadable	or	unable	to	be	unencrypted.

-C	is	incorrect	because	tokenization	is	the	process	of	replacing	sensitive data	with	key	or	opaque	values	that	ultimately	can	be	mapped	back	to the	original	values.
+C	is	incorrect	because	**tokenization	is	the	process	of	replacing	sensitive data	with	key	or	opaque	values	that	ultimately	can	be	mapped	back	to the	original	values**.
 It	is	used	for	protecting	the	confidentiality	of	data, not	the	integrity	of	it.

 D	is	incorrect	because	anonymization	is	the	process	of	removing identifiers	from	a	data	set	that	would	allow	an	individual	identity	to	be determined	from	the	various	data.
 It	is	a	method	and	strategy	for protecting	the	privacy	and	confidentiality	of	data,	not	the	integrity	of it.

-### Question # 21 - Although	indirect	identifiers	cannot	alone	point	to	an	individual,	the	more of	them	known	can	lead	to	a	specific	identity.
+### [important] Question # 21 - Although	indirect	identifiers	cannot	alone	point	to	an	individual,	the	more of	them	known	can	lead	to	a	specific	identity.
 Which	strategy	can	be	used to	avoid	such	a	connection	being	made?
 A.	Masking
 B.	Anonymization
 C.	Obfuscation
 D.	Encryption
 Answer: B.

-Anonymization	is	the	process	of	removing	identifiers	that	could ultimately	be	used	to	identity	a	specific	individual.
+[important] **Anonymization	is	the	process	of	removing	identifiers	that	could ultimately	be	used	to	identity	a	specific	individual**.
 This	process	can include	removing	direct	identifiers	or	a	sufficient	quantity	of	indirect identifiers	in	order	to	ensure	a	specific	identification	cannot	be	made.

 A	is	incorrect	because	masking	is	the	process	of	replacing	values	in	a data	field,	or	additional	characters	can	be	added	to	alter	the	original values.
 This	process	can	also	be	done	by	shifting	values	through predefined	algorithms	or	deleting	specific	data	fields	or	data	sets altogether.